December 10, 2019

 - Do not mention room numbers in the presence of other hotel guests and request hotel staff not to announce your room number.

-- Prior to closing the room door, check your room with a fellow crewmember and use your suitcase to prop the door open.
+- Prior to closing the door to your room, use your suitcase to prop open the door and check the room with a fellow crewmember, if possible.

 - When you are alone on the layover, you might consider requesting hotel security or other staff to escort you to your room and wait while you inspect the entire room.

 - Check closets, under beds, behind drapes and the bath.
-Ensure the phone is working and you can directly dial 911 or other emergency number, if needed and it’s locally available.
+Ensure the phone is working and you can directly dial 911 or another emergency number, where locally available.

 - Take note of the number of fire exits, where they are located and if re-entry is possible from floor to floor.